Adrian-Samoticha/num_remap/README.md

 **Integer-only methods:**

-Both the `remap` and the `remapAndClamp` offer integer only versions of themselves (named `remapInt` nad `remapAndClampInt` respectively).
+Both the `remap` and the `remapAndClamp` offer integer-only versions of themselves (named `remapInt` nad `remapAndClampInt` respectively).
 These work the same as their `num` counterparts, however their return value is guaranteed to be an integer.

 <br>